 Mr. Reckless (March 26, 1948)

-Released on March 26, 1948: Oil well driller Jeff Lundy returns to the big city and discovers that his best girl is about to marry someone else.
+Released on March 26, 1948: (running time 66 minutes) Oil well driller Jeff Lundy returns to the big city and discovers that his best girl is about to marry someone else.

 Directed by Frank McDonald